Interstates | US Highways | State Routes | Other Roads

 The Richmond-Petersburg metropolitan area is located approximately two hours south of downtown Washington D.C. on Interstate 95.
 Unlike D.C., the Interstate highway system through Richmond is complete, with immediate access to the downtown areas of both cities.

 Petersburg, located 25 miles south of Richmond, is located on the Appomattox River, a tributary to the James River.
-Much smaller than its cosmopolitan neighbor to the north, Petersburg is the northern terminus of Interstate 85 as it meets Interstate 95.
+Much smaller than its cosmopolitan neighbor to the north, Petersburg is the northern terminus of Interstate 85 where it ties into I-95.
 Connecting the two cities, Interstate 95 follows the Richmond-Petersburg Turnpike, a former toll road that was converted to a toll-free road in 1992 once the debt from the highway was paid.